War of Honor: Plot summary

 Tensions also rise between Haven and Manticore.
 A new terminus of the Manticore Wormhole Junction has been discovered, and several worlds located near the new terminus request annexation into Manticore, triggering fears amongst the Havenites that Manticore is going to go on an expansionist rampage.
-The Manticoran government's ineptness and the schemes of some members of the Havenite government compounds an already unstable scenario, and President Pritchart orders the Havenite Navy to launch "Operation Thunderbolt": the resumption of combat operations against Manticore.
+The Manticoran government's ineptness and the schemes of some members of the Havenite government compound an already unstable scenario, and President Pritchart orders the Havenite Navy to launch "Operation Thunderbolt": the resumption of combat operations against Manticore.

 War breaks out again.
-In a series of coordinated attacks the Havenites succeed in conquering every system the Manticorans took out from them (except San Martin, which is recognized as a part of the Star Kingdom) and in devastating a critical Manticoran shipyard.
+In a series of coordinated attacks the Havenites succeed in conquering every system the Manticorans had taken from them (except San Martin, which is recognized as a part of the Star Kingdom) and in devastating a critical Manticoran shipyard.
 Even Honor's fleet is attacked, despite the long distance between Haven and Sidemore, but, reinforced by the Protector's Own division of the Grayson Navy, she succeeds in defeating the Havenite forces.
 Baron High Ridge attempts to spread the blame around by forming a coalition government, but the Queen refuses the "request" of the Baron to convene a government.
 Because of this, High Ridge and all members of his government are left solely responsible for the criminally negligent handling of the military and the peace talks.
 The High Ridge administration falls in disgrace, and a new government takes over in the Star Kingdom, composed of the remnants of the earlier Cromarty government with Hamish Alexander's brother William as Prime Minister.

 Now Haven is almost the technological equal of Manticore and its fleet of modern warships is significantly larger than the Manticoran navy.
 Erewhon has broken out of the Manticoran Alliance and has sided with Haven, handing them many of the latest technological developments of the Star Kingdom.
 The Havenites have the initiative and the Star Kingdom is shocked.
 However, the Andermani Empire joins the Manticoran side in the new war.